karl-cardenas-coding/mywhoop/README.md

 > [!IMPORTANT]
 > MyWhoop has exponential backoff and retries logic built in for the Whoop API.
-If the API is down or the request fails, the MyWhoop will retry the request.
+If the API is down or the request fails, MyWhoop will retry the request.
 Whoop has an [API rate limit of 100 requests per minute](https://developer.whoop.com/docs/developing/rate-limiting).
 If the rate limit is exceeded, MyWhoop will attempt to retry the request after a delay for up to a maximum of 5 minutes.
 If the request fails after 5 minutes, the application will exit with an error.
 If the Whoop API rejects the authentication token, the application will exit with an error.

 ### Login